Linaro/website/_posts/previous/2012-12-03-how-linaros-technical-steering-committee-works.md

 ---
 author: david.rusling
 categories:
-- Blog
+  - blog
 date: 2012-12-03 17:28:35
+description:
-description: A look at how Linaro's Technical Steering Committee (TSC) works and how this has evolved over time.
+  A look at how Linaro's Technical Steering Committee (TSC) works and how this has evolved over time.
 keywords: Linaro, TSC, Committee, missions, roadmap, working groups
 layout: post